Looking for Magical Doremi: Plot

 Tired of being treated poorly at her job, Mire decides to quit and later learns that her co-worker, Hayato Yabe, has feelings for her.
 Meanwhile, Yūji is enrolled into a special education school, and Sora helps him successfully, gaining motivation to study for her teaching exams.
-By summer, the three women go on a trip to Nara and Kyoto, where two episodes of Ojamajo Doremi Dokkān! takes place.
-While on the train, the women befriend Ryuichi Omiya, a college student, and after noticing he has a keyholder of Onpu, they discover he is also a fan of Ojamajo Doremi and he comes along their trip as their guide.
+By summer, the three women go to Nara and Kyoto, where two episodes of Ojamajo Doremi Dokkān! take place.
+While on the train, the women befriend Ryuichi Omiya, a college student.
+After noticing he has a keyholder of Onpu, they discover he is also a fan of Ojamajo Doremi and he comes along their trip as their guide.
 Sora falls in love with Omiya and confesses to him during their final day in Kyoto, but he rejects her.
 Despite this, at night, the three women realize the importance of moving forward, which they have understood since reconnecting with Ojamajo Doremi.
 Together, the three make a wish upon their magic beads as if to cast Magical Stage, concluding that they have magic in themselves.

 Three months after their trip, Sora, Mire, and Reika rent the building in Kamakura to open it under the name Café MAHODO as the culmination of all their dreams combined.
 They see a silhouette running in the halls in the process, and after giving chase, they find Doremi, Hazuki, Aiko, Onpu, Momoko, and Pop.